Consensys/orchestrate/README.md

 Consumed messages should have

 - ```Chain``` entry set
-- ```Call``` entry set or Tx-Worker will consider the transaction as a basic Eth transaction with no payload.
+- ```Call``` entry set or Tx-Worker will consider the transaction as a basic Ethereum transaction with no payload.

 1. **Crafting**